Targeting the Brand™

 The beef community is data driven, with buyers tracking performance and grade by source.
 If your calves are consistently topping the auction market these days, you’re already on the right track.
 That’s also an indication you can feel confident in partnering or retaining ownership all the way and sell to a licensed packer.

-We offer several tools to help Angus producers capitalize on opportunities to capture a portion of the more than $92 million dollars in grid premiums packers pay to producers each year for meeting the CAB brand standards.
+We offer several tools to help Angus producers capitalize on opportunities to capture a portion of nearly $182 million dollars in grid premiums packers pay to producers each year for meeting the CAB brand standards.

 Our Targeting the Brand™ logo can help you leverage high-quality seedstock genetics or feeder calves to assist customers in seeing the value of their genetic potential.
 Whether you’re marketing bulls that meet our genetic requirements or you’re looking for an opportunity to get more for calves that have greater potential to qualify for the brand through AngusLink℠, make the brand work for you.

 Look for the Targeting the Brand™ logo to identify cattle that meet our baseline genetic recommendations.
 There are two ways to use the logo: 1) The logo highlights registered Angus bulls with greater genetic potential to produce calves that meet the most challenging specifications of CAB.
 Only 1 in 4 non-parent Angus bulls meet the Targeting the Brand™ requirements.
 2) In conjunction with AngusLink℠, feeder calves enrolled for the Genetic Merit Scorecard can be identified with the Targeting the Brand™ logo if the group meets a 125 grid score or higher.